-Drupal has a couple of modules that you can use to document your APIs, one of which is the API module originally developed to produce the Drupal developer documentation available at api.drupal.org.
+Native Drupal also has a couple of modules that you can use to document your APIs, one of which is the API module originally developed to produce the Drupal developer documentation available at api.drupal.org.
 It implements a subset of the Doxygen documentation generator specification, with some Drupal-specific additions.
-If you’d like to publish your API documentation and you plan to extend it into a developer portal, you could give Drupal a try, as it’s free, open source, and has extensive documentation both for the core CMS and the API module.
+If you’d like to publish your API documentation and you plan to extend it into a developer portal, you could give Drupal a try, as it’s free, open-source, and has extensive documentation both for the core CMS and the API module.

-As you can see, with some research and hopefully with the help of this post, you have a good chance to find an open source API documentation tool that fits the needs of your project.
+As you can see, with some research and hopefully with the help of this post, you have a good chance to find an open-source API documentation tool that fits the needs of your project.

 Although this article features quite a few solutions, there are many others available or in development, and new ones are popping up continuously.
 Please let us know in the comments if you’ve tried a solution that you’d recommend to others!